Phone-GWP-group

 Plastic Packaging Tax

-Introduced in 2022, this tax applies to plastic packaging produced in or imported into the UK that does not contain at least 30% recycled content.
+The Plastic Packaging Tax, introduced in 2022 is a tax that applies to plastic packaging produced in or imported into the UK that does not contain at least 30% recycled content.

 • The tax is currently sat at £223.69 per metric tonne (as of 2025).